-Where damage is to all teeth:

-Use combination of above, usually Dahl type to regain OVD
+Where damage is to all teeth: Use combination of above but add composite to all teeth to regain OVD.
+Dahl usually not needed.
 Where lack of teeth present consider partial denture plus overdenture abutments on the very worn teeth.

 Occlusal/incisal TSL can be divided into 3 types (Turner Classification):